Prabhat-kumar03/CineMind_MovieBooking/README.md

 ﻿# CineMind_MovieBooking
-# 🎬 CineMind
+# 🤖 Inquiry_Agent
-> *AI-Powered MovieBooking Data Query System — where LangGraph meets the big screen.*
+> *AI-Powered inquiry agent that is able to fetch data using a tool from an public API and then response the user in natural language.*

 ---

 ## 🧠 Overview
-CineMind uses LangGraph and LangChain to build intelligent workflows for cinema data.
-It acts as an AI cinema assistant that converts natural language into MySQL queries, fetches movie details, and summarizes results into human-readable insights using Gemini 2.5 Flash.
+This agaent uses LangGraph and LangChain to build intelligent workflows for data recieved from API.
+It acts as an AI assistant that converts JSON format of data recieved from an API  and summarizes results into human-readable insights using Gemini 2.5 Flash.

 ---